zaaraa-z/fun-projects/README.md

 4- Currency Converter: a UI to convert currencies by fetching data.

 5-List: a practice to create a list of persons with their wealth using fetch API, and then sorting them, adding to the list, calculating the total wealth, etc.

+6- Menu Slider & Modal: I'm working on it!

 ## Contact